croakFrog/bspwm_dots/README.md

 ## 🪛 <samp>INSTALLATION</samp>

-Take note that I've only tested installation on Gecko Linux Barebones on a laptop.
+Take note that I've only tested installation on Gecko Linux Barebones on a laptop (1920x1080 & 1600x900).
 Only meant for fresh installs, use at your own risk!

 ```sh
  git clone --recurse-submodules https://github.com/croakFrog/bspwm_dots.git